AtharvDhiman/FinRisk-Credit-Risk-and-Loan-Recommendation/README.md

 <div align="center">

-# 💎 FinRisk
+#  FinRisk

-### AI-Powered Credit Risk Assessment & Smart Loan Recommendation System
+### Credit Risk Assessment & Smart Loan Recommendation System

 *Score a loan applicant in seconds — predict their risk, decide eligibility, recommend a safe loan amount, and project the year-by-year repayment — all from one dashboard.*